HazyResearch/zoology/README.md

 cd zoology
 pip install -e .[extra,analysis]
 ```
 If you want to keep this install as lightweight as possible; the only required dependencies are: `torch, einops, tqdm, pydantic, wandb`.
+The ``mamba_ssm, conv1d`` installs are often problematic.
 There is some extra functionality (*e.g.* launching sweeps in parallel with Ray) that require additional dependencies.
 To install without the optional dependencies, run `pip install -e .`.

 Observations:
 - The ```fla``` module (imported for GLA, RWKV-v7, etc.) is most compatible with Python 3.10+ Further, if you use an H100 GPU and incur issues with triton, you may find this issue helpful: [issue](https://github.com/fla-org/flash-linear-attention/issues/196).